OgaDavid/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 101-clean_emacs script file deletes all files in the current working directory that end with the character ~ The 102-tree script file creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-The 103-commas script file lists all the files and directories of the current directory, separated by commas (,
+The 103-commas script file lists all the files and directories of the current directory, separated by commas (, The school.mgc script file is a magic flle thatcan be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.